MasterSais/uvo/README.md

 // scheme
 string<T>(error?: Error): Validator<T, string>
 ```
 Checks value to be a string compatible.
-Can be in CheckOnly mode with .check call.

 ```js
 import * as v from 'uvo';